particle-iot/docs/src/content/reference/device-os/firmware.md

 - `type`: EAP type.
 See [WLanEapType](#wlaneaptype-enum) enum for a list of supported values.

 This is a feature of WPA Enterprise and is only available on the Photon and P1 (Gen 2).
-It is not available on the Argon (Gen 3).
+It is not available on the Argon (Gen 3), P2, or Photon 2.

-WPA2 Enterprise support will be added in a future version of Device OS for the P2 and Photon 2.

 #### setIdentity()